thomasvm/ManateeCommand/readme.md

         ]
     }

+### Execute\_file
+The sql that needs to be executed can also be specified in a file outside the migration definition.
+This is useful when the sql to execute is becoming to big to simply include in the migration.
+It also has the benefit that one can write the sql in his preferred editor.
+ManateeCommand will look for the files in the same folder as the migrations

+    {
+        up: {
+            execute_file: "20110622_populate_pages.sql"
+        },
+        down: {
+            execute: "DELETE FROM pages WHERE ModifiedBy = 'script'" }
+    }

 ### Deriving from an existing data model
 This is still very much _WIP_, but the intention is that one can ask ManateeCommand to create a set of migration files when provided an existing database.
 This to speed up development against already established data models.